mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

    argument looks like a connection specification rather than a pattern.

-   If the :option:`--pattern` option is given, the first nonoption argument is not treated as a pattern but as a connection specifier.
+   If the :option:`--pattern` option is given, the first nonoption argument is treated as a connection specifier, not as a pattern.

 .. option:: --regexp, --basic-regexp, -G